mmocny/proposal-async-event-listeners/README.md

 Passive observation is the default for some events already (such as [Popover API Events' `beforetoggle` vs `toggle`](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API#events)).
 Features like Intersection Observer or some animation lifetime events.
 Beyond adding support for passive for all UIEvents, there might other examples of non-passive events / callbacks / observers across the platform.

-## 2. Trouble flushing yieldy tasks before "document unload".
+## 2. Risks of deferring work due to "document unload".

 Today, because you can you can attach blocking event listeners (e.g. before every link click), you can easily **block the start of a navigation**, and prevent the unloading of the current document, by preventing the loading of a new document.